aws-solutions-library-samples/guidance-for-aws-sustainability-insights-framework/typescript/packages/apps/access-management/docs/resourceGroupMembership.md

 WHERE "pk" = 'C:abc123def' AND "sk" = 'CA:G:%2fusa%2fnorthwest'
 ```

-### Ensuring a user has acccess to the resource

-Refer to the main [README](../README.md) for details of how users are granted access to a group, and how the authorization details (email, allowed groups, and active groip context) are provided to the rest api handlers for use.
+### 5. User Authorization for Resource Access

 All REST endpoints should perform authorization checks.
-The swagger definition should describe the level of authorization check.
-The resource REST API module should import the authz plugin from the `@sif/authz` library to add the authorization details to the request.
-As part of the action implementation at the service layer the `@sif/authz` library should be to carry out the authorization check itself.
+Their swagger definition will specify the required authorization level.
+The resource REST API module should use the `@sif/authz` library for these checks.

-Example:
+**Example:**

 Within the calculations module `app.ts` the authz plugin is registered: